apalache-mc/apalache/docs/manual.md

 of `42` be an integer?

 Apalache still allows you to extend `Naturals`.
 However, it will treat all number-like literals as integers.
-This is consistent with that the naturals are a subset of integers, and integers are a subset of reals.
+This is consistent with the view that the naturals are a subset of integers, and integers are a subset of reals.
 Classically, one would not define subtraction for naturals.
 However, the module `Naturals` defines binary minus, which can easily drive a variable outside of `Nat`.
 For